NguyenAndrew/edd/README.md

     C --> G
 ```

 Let's say you try to solve "Play CSV" with AI assistance again.
-Although you could have done this manually, now with the prior solution context, the ai assistance solves the problem quickly!
+Although you could have done this manually, now with the prior solution context, the AI assistance solves the problem quickly!
 Here is where the diagram is now.

 ```mermaid
 graph LR